 What is missing?
 What are the potential development options for Stylecaddie?

-To motivate people to go to the the nearest proshop, augmented reality (AR) can be effective.
+To motivate people to go to the nearest pro shop, augmented reality (AR) can be effective.
 To see a silhouette in 3D, it helps potential customers in their purchasing decision.
-The people whom Puma Golf is targeting are quite familar with QR code and AR usage.
+The people whom Puma Golf is targeting are quite familiar with QR code and AR usage.

-TaylorMade used similar technique to promote their R1 driver (Just a side note, last Friday I tested TaylorMade R1 driver and it was amazing and great surprise.).
+TaylorMade used a similar technique to promote their R1 driver (Just a side note, last Friday I tested the TaylorMade R1 driver and it was amazing and a great surprise.).
 It is also a great example from the golf industry how can offline and online communication complement each other.